 Best Time To Enroll in a Medicare Supplement

 I can see why most people are confused about Medicare and the choices they need to make.
 The choices you make concerning a Medicare Health Plan are very important.
-A big part of my job is to educate and inform so you can make an informed decision on which Medicare Health Plan best meets your needs.
-I would welcome the opportunity to work with you to take the confusion out of selecting a Medicare Supplement and Medicare Prescription Drug Plan.
+A big part of my job is to educate and inform so you can make the best decision on which Medicare Health Plan is best for you.
+I would welcome the opportunity to work with you to take the confusion and stress out of selecting a Medicare Supplement and Medicare Prescription Drug Plan.
 Call or email me with any questions you have about Medicare and get free quotes and expert advice at no cost or obligation.

 Original Medicare (Part A and Part B) does not cover all of your costs when you go into the hospital or when you see your doctor.
 Medicare Supplements sometimes called Medigap plans, pay health care costs that Original Medicare does not cover like deductibles, coinsurance and co-payments for Medicare approved services.
-Medicare only covers 80% of Part B medical expenses and when faced with serious or chronic health problems you could end up with medical bills totaling thousands of dollars if you don't have a Medicare Supplement to cover the other 20%.
+Medicare only covers 80% of Part B medical expenses and when faced with serious and chronic health conditions you could end up with medical bills totaling thousands of dollars if you don't have a Medicare Supplement to cover the other 20%.